The Masque of Mandragora: Plot

 During a tour of the TARDIS, the Doctor and Sarah Jane Smith are sucked into the Mandragora Helix, a swirl of living energy.
-While they successfully escape, a fragment of the Helix follows them, bringing them to the 15th century Italian duchy of San Marino.
-There, Count Frederico and court astrologer Heironymous covertly kill the former's brother, the Duke, in a bid for power.
-Heironymous clashes with Federico's science-minded nephew, Giuliano, who Frederico conspires to kill to prevent his succession to the throne.
+While they successfully escape, a fragment of the Helix follows them, bringing them to the 15th century Italian duchy of San Martino.
+There, Count Frederico and court astrologer Hieronymous covertly kill the former's brother, the Duke, in a bid for power.
+Hieronymous clashes with Federico's science-minded nephew, Giuliano, who Frederico conspires to kill to prevent his succession to the throne.

 Sarah is caught by a pagan cult while the Doctor is apprehended by Federico's forces.
 The Doctor unsuccessfully tries to warn the duchy of the Helix and is sentenced to death, but escapes.
 He finds Sarah and rescues her from a sacrifice attempt by the cultists.
-Their leader is revealed to be Heironymous, who bargains with the Helix fragment for godlike powers.
+Their leader is revealed to be Hieronymous, who bargains with the Helix fragment for godlike powers.
 The Doctor and Sarah are caught by Giuliano's forces; the Doctor befriends Giuliano and deduces that the fragment picked this location due to the cult giving it a ready power base.
 The trio return to the temple to destroy it; the Doctor is attacked by the fragment, Frederico's guards attack Giuliano, and Sarah is caught by the cult while looking for the Doctor.